cklb/pymoskito/docs/tutorial/starting.rst

     $ python __main__.py

-All of these commands will do the same thing and start your example.
+All of these commands will do the same thing and start the example "Ball and Beam".